-- WhatsApp Business API integration: applying for the Business API is complex.
-When picking your WhatsApp marketing tool, your best bet is to select one that also doubles as an official WhatsApp Business Solution Provider (BSP) — like Landbot.
-This way, you’ll have an intermediary that oversees the whole process, from application all the way to setup.
+- WhatsApp Business API integration: applying for the WhatsApp Business API is complex.
+When picking your WhatsApp marketing tool, your best bet is to select one that also doubles as an official WhatsApp BSP — like Landbot.
+This way, you'll have an intermediary that oversees the whole process, from application all the way to setup.

 - A user-friendly, no-code interface: to make the best use of WhatsApp for marketing, you'll want to be able to easily build and implement chatbots, send out newsletters, and schedule campaigns.
 Make sure to choose software that offers an easy-to-use interface with a no-code chatbot builder, a testing channel, and a campaign manager.
 This way, you'll be sure to make the best of WhatsApp for your marketing operations.

 Other features you can look into are, for example, pre-built templates for specific marketing use cases, that make your life even easier.